zone117x/node-cryptonote-pool/README.md

        individual miners based on their hashrate in order to lower networking and CPU overhead. */
     "varDiff": {
+	/* BBR ONLY -
+		"minDiff: 50000 /*
         "minDiff": 2, //Minimum difficulty
-        "maxDiff": 100000,
+	/* BBR ONLY - This should probably be much higher for BBR */ "maxDiff": 100000,
-        "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30, //Allow time to very this % from target without retargeting "maxJump": 100 //Limit diff percent increase/decrease in a single retargetting },
+        "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30, //Allow time to very this % from target without retargeting /* BBR ONLY - This should probably be much higher for BBR */ "maxJump": 100 //Limit diff percent increase/decrease in a single retargetting },